deltachat/deltachat-desktop/docs/THEMES.md

 ### TODO
 delete this section after done before merge!

-- login screen known acconts text
 - toggle hover
+- gallery
+    - tabs // do we relly need that? we will transform it into a dialog and make new styles there anyway.

+- see todo comments in _bp3_overwrites.scss
+    - dialog shadows in darkmode look weird
+    - main menu shadow thingie looks weird in dark modes
+    - map controlls hover
     - main menu seperation bars
-- main menu rightside triangle/arrow
-- main menu shadow thingie looks wreid in dark modes
-- emoji picker border can be a bit more pronounced (especially for dark themes)
-- dialog background
-- map controlls
-- gallery
-    - background
-    - tabs

 - gradients? namely:
     - bp3 input focus
     - gradient between chatlist and chatview

-- sample dark theme

-- fix standard stuff (`npm test`)
+- don't forget to fix standard stuff (`npm test`)